Sunflower Growing Guide

 2.2.1 Growing Stage (0–10 days)

-- Requires sufficient moisture and soil temperature of 8–10°C for rapid installation.
+Root and cotyledon growth requires sufficient moisture and soil temperature of 8–10°C for rapid installation.

 2.2.2 Leaf and Shoot Development Stage (10–40 days)